wynnebarsanti/Contract-Platform/README.md

 # Contract Platform

-Platform enabling copmanies to find freelancers to complete various software engineering tracks for a certain price.
+Platform enabling companies to find freelancers to complete various software engineering tracks for a certain price.

 ## Usage